 Session 6 - Process Management - Asynchronous online

 Session 7 - Process Management - Synchronous on campus

 Prerequisites: Portions of this course are taught using Microsoft Excel and Mini-Tab in one of our campus computer classrooms.
 Students should have a basic understanding of algebra, trigonometry, and mathematics to utilize the functions in Excel and Mini-Tab.
 This portion of the course is not graded.

 Course 2 - Lean Six Sigma for Continuous Improvement (SYSEN 5605)

-During this course, students will be introduced to the five techniques that will give them the tools to improve safety (the 6th "S"), increase communications, enhance teamwork, improve morale, increase productivity, and decrease costs, all while adding value to the customer.
+During this course, students will be introduced to the five techniques that will give them the tools to improve safety (the sixth "S"), increase communications, enhance teamwork, improve morale, increase productivity, and decrease costs, all while offering value-added service to the customer.

 In addition to the tools presented, the material will offer a cross-functional approach that includes the disciplines of service, research, development, suppliers, manufacturing, marketing/sales, and distribution.
 This process drives the voice of the customer all the way through the service sector or product development activities into the market place utilizing strategic planning, gap analysis, and benchmarking.